sir1jackob/nois-network/README.md

-# nois-network
-how to run a node of nois network
+# Hi there, my name is Aleks

-The next file is a guid for installation node of nois network
+The next file is a guide for installation node of nois network